guettli/programming-guidelines/README.md

 But if you write broken docs, no one will complain.

 Even if someone reads your mistake, it is unlikely that you get feedback.
-Unfortunately only few people take this serious and tell you that there is a mistake in your docs.
+Unfortunately, only a few people take this seriously and tell you that there is a mistake in your docs.

 How to solve this?